Sheaf quantization in Weinstein symplectic manifolds: Microsheaves on polarizable contact manifolds

 Then there is a fully faithful functor

 More generally, the same holds for $\Lambda_1$ relatively compact and collared along its boundary, and $\phi_t$ and the contact form witnessing gappedness compatible with the collar. \end{theorem} \begin{proof} We will embed the problem and then appeal to Theorem \ref{thm:specialization}.
-More precisely, fix an (high codimension) embedding $\cU \subset J^1(\R^N) \subset S^*(\R^{N+1})$, and thicken $\cU, X, \Lambda_1$, etc. in the direction of the polarization.
-Extend isotopies from $\widetilde{U}$ to its neighborhood in the embedding by pulling back the contact Hamiltonian by the projection of the tubular neigborhood = normal bundle to $\widetilde{U}$.
-Note the resulting flows are compatible with thickening and do not introduce new chords in flows of thickenings.
-In particular $\Lambda_t^\tau$ remains gapped and $\Lambda_0^\tau$ is its limit.
-We have assumed that $\Lambda_0$ is universally pdfl, which by definition means that $\Lambda_0^\tau$ is pdfl.
-Likewise, $\Lambda_1^\tau, \Lambda_0^\tau$ are perturbable to finite position.
+More precisely, fix an (high codimension) embedding $\cU \subset J^1(\R^N) \subset S^*(\R^{N+1})$.
+Let us write $\pi: \cN_\cU \to \cU$ for the symplectic normal bundle.
+Since $N \gg 0$, we may choose a Lagrangian sub-bundle $\mathcal{L}_{\cU} \subset \cN_\cU$.
+For any subset $Z \subset \cU$, we have the thickening $Z^\tau := \pi^{-1}(Z) \cap \mathcal{L}_{\cU}$ in the symplectic normal bundle; we use the same notation for the corresponding locus in $J^1(\R^N)$ obtained by transporting along some fixed symplectomorphism of a tubular neighborhood $\cT_\cU$ of $\cU$ with a neighborhood of the zero section in $\cN_\cU$.

+Fix any contact form on $U$ compatible with the co-orientation, and a contact form on $\cN_\cU$ with the properties that (1) if $h$ is a contact Hamiltonian on $\cU$ then the projection $\pi$ intertwines the contact flows of $h$ and $h \circ \pi$ and (2) the flow for $h \circ \pi$ preserves $\cL_\cU$.
+Such a form on $\cN_\cU$ can be constructed e.g. by identifying $\cN_\cU$ with the fiberwise cotangent bundle of $\mathfrak{f}: \cL_\cU \to \cU$ and applying Lemma \ref{lem:contrelcot}.
+We then extend flows from $U$ to $\cT_\cU$ by pullback of Hamiltonians $h \mapsto h \circ \pi$; this preserves the notion of positivity.
+The key feature of this extension procedure is that chords of $Z^\tau$ for any given extended positive isotopy must map to chords of $Z$ for the original isotopy.
+This map of flows depends on the choices of contact forms, but, as the space of such choices is contractible, and the effect on sheaf categories is locally constant by the usual quantization of contact isotopy argument, the choice has no effect on our categorical constructions.